markohaapala/wireguard_ansible/README.md

 # DNS

+This role also installs unbound on your VPS, so your VPS provider's DNS servers won't see which domains your home lab is calling.
 If there is another service listening on port 53, you will have issues with getting DNS resolution working.
 It is therefore advisable to either disable or change the port of any service already using port 53.